 Types of Laser Eye Surgery

 Not all LASIK surgery is the same.
-You can take advantage of several types of LASIK eye surgery including traditional and all-laser procedures.
-At Fichte, Endl & Elmer Eyecare, you’ll experience what state-of-the-art laser technology and a highly skilled surgical team can do for you.
+Take advantage of several types of LASIK eye surgery including traditional and all-laser procedures.
+At Fichte Endl & Elmer Eyecare, you’ll experience what state-of-the-art laser technology and a highly skilled surgical team can do for you.

 Traditional LASIK means new vision for you!